openoms/lightning-node-management/README.md

 To change routing fees of your node use the command:
 <https://api.lightning.community/#updatechannelpolicy>

-For example can reduce the base fee to 500 msat with this command:
+* Can reduce the base fee to 500 msat and increase the proportinal fee to 100ppm/0.01% with this command:
-`lncli updatechanpolicy 500 0.000001 144`
+`$ lncli updatechanpolicy 500 0.0001 144`
-This will result in more payments routed as this route will become cheaper.

-the default setting is:
+* the default setting is (1 sat per payment + 1 ppm/0.0001%):
-`lncli updatechanpolicy 1000 0.000001 144`
+`$ lncli updatechanpolicy 1000 0.000001 144`

 ## Watchtowers

 Read more and how to set one up [here](watchtower.md)

 ---
-## Get inbound liquidity
+## Getting inbound liquidity

 To make outbound liquidity (to be able to send payments) is easy, you just need to open a channel to a well connected, stable node.